lanl/tardigrade-asp/docs/gitlab_setup.rst

    These notes are a text copy of a variation on the `New Bitbucket Repo Guide`_ which can also be found in the `W-13 DevOps Manual`_

-1. Navigate to the W-13 `Material Models Bitbucket project`_.
+1. Navigate to the W-13 `Material Models`_ Gitlab sub-group.

 2. Create a new repository by clicking on the "+" sign in the upper left corner.